-These differences manifest themselves in terms of flexibility and whether they have effects within the workplace or in the marketplace, for example.
+Differences may appear in schedule flexibility and whether one's work effects the workplace or the marketplace.
 Similarities may include aspects of payment, professional growth, work-life balance, client management, and expectations.

 At the end of the day, an entrepreneur carries all of the risk of owning the business.
 The employee of an entrepreneur shares some of the burden of successfully representing the entrepreneur's goods and services and effectively managing relationships and aspects of the business under the leadership of the business owner.
-The importance of customer service in the entrepreneurial career pathway cannot be over-emphasized, along with soft skills, intentional onboarding, and continuous professional development, characteristics so the employee of the entrepreneur/small business can provide the support needed to make the business, and the employee's work experience, successful.
+The importance of customer service in the entrepreneurial career pathway cannot be over-emphasized, along with soft skills, intentional onboarding, and continuous professional development, so the employee of the entrepreneur/small business can provide the support needed to make the business, and the employee's work experience, successful.